 The hole from the clip can heel.
-Solar and palmar view show how the medial load affects the whole balance of the hoof.
+Solar and palmar views show how the medial load affects the whole balance of the hoof.
 The lateral hoof half is being pushed outwards.
 The medial bulb is pushed up under the load, the heel angle is much steeper than the lateral.

 The heels will grow out much steeper in the future.
 The hoof-pastern axis will be aligned.

-Both feet seem high, the horn tubules of the hoof wall are compressed.
+Both feet seem high, and the horn tubules of the hoof wall are compressed.
 That compression acts into the coronary band which is being pushed up.
-The hair stick out like roof.
+The hair sticks out like a roof.
 Especially where the two clips are on each hoof, the coronet bulges up even more.
 A front hoof should only have one clip in the middle, not two.
 The clips cause even more stiffness for the quarter walls.
 In addition, the hoof walls flare and bent, the horn tubules can't wear off.

 The heels underrun immensely.
 The owner was recommended the metal shoe because the horse had flat heels.
 Unfortunately, flat heels cannot be cured by a shoe.
 The shoe will make it worse in the long term due to the over proportional wear in the heel and zero abrasion in the toe.
 Exactly the opposite will happen.
 The foot will become even more flat.

 Right after treatment.
 There is a huge difference in the tubule orientation and the coronet.
 The hair sticks out less.
 The new hoof wall can now grow down physiologically.